 Employment Permit Policy in relation to Employments in Restaurants or Take-Aways

-In general, all employments in restaurants and take-aways are currently ineligible for Critical Skills, General, Intra-Company Transfer and Contract for Services Employment Permits.
+In general, occupations connected to restaurants and take-aways are currently ineligible for Critical Skills, General, Intra-Company Transfer and Contract for Services Employment Permits.

 For the other permit types all employments in restaurants and take-aways can be considered.